 - The video’s description states that the mermaid was “sent to Australia for further scientific study.”
-There have been no scientific reports about such a creature from Australia, or anywhere else.
+There were no scientific reports about such a creature from Australia, or anywhere else.

-We posted a video rebuttal to the “dead Florida mermaid” video, which summarizes some of the points above.
+We posted an initial video rebuttal to the “dead Florida mermaid” video above, summarizing some of the points above.
 You can watch it below.

 Second Video Rebuttal